Correct roof installation of an asphalt shingle system

 We generally start with the trusses “rafters” spaced at 600mm centres.

-If rafters are at 900mm centres you will need to use 15mm plywood in 2700mm x 1200mm sheets as per Australian standards.
+If rafters are at 900mm centres you will need to use 17mm plywood in 2700mm x 1200mm sheets as per Australian standards.

-Before the plywood can be installed we need to perform a few simple things.
+Before we install the plywood we need to perform a few simple things.
 The centre valley line needs to be nogged to stop any movement in the plywood.
 If the ply can move in the valley the shingle roof tiles or rubber membrane can rip and water can enter.

 The ridge needs to be nogged 100mm back from the apex.
 This gives the plywood something strong to attach to and also provides support to the ridge ventilation and capping tiles.

-Special attention is given to the leading edge of the plywood above the fascia board.
+Pay special attention to the leading edge of the plywood above the fascia board.
 This is where we achieve “Inlet Ventilation” around the entire perimeter.

 The section near the barge is detailed in the picture below.